Keeping a Seizure Diary

 How do I use the diary?

 Record times and dates of seizures and how they affected you.
 Add other information such as details of your medical team, the types of seizures you have and any medication changes.
-You can also note any other information you feel is relevant, such as an illness you had at the time of a seizure, or the dates of your period if you are female.
+Include any relevant information, like past illnesses during seizures or menstrual dates if applicable.

 Download a Paper Seizure diary